smeee23/just_cause/docs/index.md

 Users share Causes they create or feel passionate about on social media by clicking the share icons in the  Pool.
 This creates a post with a link on the platform for friends to follow and contribute.

 Contributors are able to see and withdraw deposits from pools they have contributed to under Contributions in the Dashboard tab.

+### Contributor NFT’s

+Another unique feature of JustCause is that the deposit information for the users and pool creators is stored on-chain in the form of an NFT’s (non-fungible token).
+A Pool Creator has the option of uploading an image at the time of pool creation.
+An NFT is generated of the image for the Contributors to the pool.
+The Contributor’s token acts as an on-chain receipt by storing data on their funds deposited in the Pool.
+It is for this reason that contributor NFT’s are non-transferable.
+The only way to get one is to deposit for the cause.

 </div>